Ghana commits to improving food systems

 “We will ensure food waste management that involves the conversion of organic waste into products such as fish feed, bio-based products, and bioenergy by 20 per cent by 2030.”

-The country would also implement Food based Dietary Guidelines to enhance and increase household dietary diversity scores by 30 per cent and enhance nutritional value of meals for school feeding programs by 2030.
+The country would also implement Food-based Dietary Guidelines to enhance and increase household dietary diversity scores by 30 per cent and enhance the nutritional value of meals for school feeding programmes by 2030.

-At least 40 per cent increase in access to affordable feed for the poultry and aquaculture industries by 2030, and 20 per cent increase in women empowerment in agriculture index by 2030 would be ensured, Mr. Addo said.
+At least a 40 per cent increase in access to affordable feed for the poultry and aquaculture industries by 2030, and 20 per cent increase in women empowerment in the agriculture index by 2030 would be ensured, Mr Addo said.

-Ghana would also have to ensure an increased in the number of youth-managed enterprises engaged in nutrition-sensitive agriculture and food processing by 30 per cent by 2030, he added.
+Ghana would also have to ensure an increase in the number of youth-managed enterprises engaged in nutrition-sensitive agriculture and food processing by 30 per cent by 2030, he added.